seregazhuk/seregazhuk.github.io_old/_posts/2017-07-13-reatcphp-http-server.md

 });
 {% endhighlight %}

-Very nice, we have removed a hardcoded `Content-Type` header value and now it is determined automatically acording to the file.
+Very nice, we have removed a hardcoded `Content-Type` header value and now it is determined automatically according to the file.

 ## Refactoring
-Actually the server is ready, but the main logic, which is placed in the server callback doesn't look very nice.
-Ofcourse if you are not going to change or extends it, you can keep it as it is, right in a ballback.
-But if the server logic is going to change, for example instead of plain text we would like to render some html pages this callback will grow and very soon it will become hard to understand.
+Actually, the server is ready, but the main logic, which is placed in the server callback doesn't look very nice.
+Of course, if you are not going to change or extends it, you can keep it as it is, right in a callback.
+But if the server logic is going to change, for example instead of plain text we would like to render some HTML pages this callback will grow and very soon it will become hard to understand.
 Let's make some refactoring and extract this logic into its own `VideoStreaming` class.
 To be able to use this class as *callable* we should implement magic `__invoke()` method in it.
 And then we can simply pass an instance of this class as a callback to the `Server` constructor:

 {% highlight php %}
 <?php